openremote/documentation/docs/developer-guide/creating-a-custom-project.md

 * Custom UI apps
 * Custom Android/iOS consoles

-The guide consists of the following sections and you will need to have a working environment in order to build, test etc. (please refer to the wiki for further details):
+The guide consists of the following sections and you will need to have a working environment in order to build, test etc. (please refer to the documentation for further details):

 * [Project Structure](#project-structure)
 * [OpenRemote Dependencies](#openremote-dependencies)